 10. The Reeds at Shelter Haven

 A year-round luxury boutique resort, The Reeds at Shelter Haven is located right on the bay, just a short walk from the beach in Stone Harbor.
 It has 32 distinctly different rooms and suites for guests, inspired by the sea with views of the beach and downtown.
-Suites include a full chef’s kitchen, balcony, bathrooms with double sinks, and fireplaces in the separate entertainment room.
+Suites include a full chef’s kitchen, a balcony, bathrooms with double sinks, and fireplaces in the separate entertainment room.
 Imported white oak floors and Egyptian cotton bedding are standard in all guestrooms.

 The Salt Spa includes a brine light therapy lounge, Turkish bath, blowout bar, and makeup studio.
 Book a nail appointment, inhalation treatment, or full body exfoliation among other services.
 In the summer, head out for daily yoga on the sundeck or go paddleboarding or kayaking in the ocean.
 Enjoy their complimentary beach service or play golf at Stone Harbor where the concierge can arrange a tee time for guests.
 Dining ranges from shared plates at the Water Star Grille to eclectic fireside dishes at Sax at the Reeds, but there’s also a pizza pub and a cantina and margarita bar.